TASK

 Building the Logic Framework - My detailed logic audit resulted in a list of common logic scenarios.
 I deconstructed each logic scenario to explore the “If…, then…” framework for user defined logic (click to enlarge).

-Driving alignment between stakeholders and engineering through prototyping - I led collaborative sessions and documented input which resulted in agreed-upon conditional logic patterns (click to enlarge).
+Driving alignment - I led collaborative sessions with the client and the engineering team to define and document an agreed-upon commonly used conditional logic pattern library (click to enlarge).

 Maximizing user experience, design consistency and engineering efficiency